OSGeo/gdal/gdal/doc/source/programs/rgb2pct.rst

 .. option:: -pct <palette_file>

-    Extract the color table from
+    Extract the color table from <palette_file> instead of computing it.
-    <palette_file> instead of computing it.
-Can be used to have a consistent
+    Can be used to have a consistent color table for multiple files.
-    color table for multiple files.
-The<palette_file> must be a raster file in a GDAL supported format with a palette.
+    The<palette_file> must be either a raster file in a GDAL supported format with a palette or a color file in a supported format (txt, qml, qlr).

 .. option:: -of <format>